 CIVEA is the principal trade association representing civil enforcement agencies employing around 2000 certificated enforcement agents that operate in England and Wales.

-CIVEA offer Corporate or Private membership to all enforcement agents and companies working throughout England and Wales.
+CIVEA offer Corporate, Private or Public Sector categories of membership for enforcement agents and companies working throughout England and Wales.

 - Help shape national policy